broadcast Package Overview

 These functions use an API similar to the outer function.

-The following functions for type-specific binary operations are available:
+The following functions for binary operations are available:

 -